Rice Purity Test Meaning

 No. It is not a medical, psychological, or diagnostic tool.

-Is this an official university assessment?
+Is this an official Rice University assessment?

 Should I compare my score with friends?